chaschev/wookie-view/README.md

 ## How to open this project in IDE

-To open a project in your IDE, you just import it as a Maven project.
+To open a project in your IDE, just import it as a Maven project.

 ## Code Examples